 The M/C Tuition Reimbursement Program provides financial support for approved educational activities on a reimbursement basis for employees classified as Management Confidential.

 The following highlights describe key elements of the program:

-For a detailed list of reimbursable expenses, please refer to the Governor's Office of Employee Relations M/C Tuition Reimbursement Program Guide.
+For a detailed list of reimbursable expenses, please refer to the M/C Tuition Reimbursement Program Guide located on the Governor's Office of Employee Relations website.

 Employees must have six (6) months continuous state service immediately prior to beginning course work, otherwise meet all the requirements of the program, and be a Management/Confidential (M/C) employee at course completion to qualify for reimbursement.

 Employees must be working half-time or more and meet the continuous service requirement to be eligible for reimbursement.